sundayrkb/ServicesMover/README.md

 - js/main.js
 - sitemap.xml
 - robots.txt
-- CNAME (contains 'servicesmover.tk' by default)
+- CNAME (contains 'www.bhartiyapackersmovers.com' by default)

 IMPORTANT:
 1) Do NOT upload the ZIP file directly to GitHub -- extract it first.
 2) Edit index.html before upload to replace placeholders:
-   - Replace +91-XXXXXXXXXX with your phone number (search for '+91-XXXXXXXXXX').
+   - Replace +91-9293120124 with your phone number (search for '+91-7330777575').
-   - Replace info@servicesmover.tk if you want another email (search for 'info@servicesmover.tk').
+   - Replace info@bhartiyapackersmovers.com if you want another email (search for 'info@bhartiyapackersmovers.com').
    - If you don't have the freenom domain yet, delete or edit the 'CNAME' file before enabling GitHub Pages.

 Quick steps to publish on GitHub (web UI):